Buffalo Wings

 Pro Tips

-- Keep wings in sealed containers to prevent cross-contamination
+- Keep away from ready-to-eat foods to prevent cross-contamination

 Origin & Heritage